-The inaugural Art of Attraction Summit was the first all-inclusive opportunity for Australia to connect with, be introduced to, learn from, and become inspired by tourism leaders at the very forefront of:
+In the meanwhile, here's some information from the inaugural Art of Attraction Summit to whet your appetite - the first all-inclusive opportunity for Australia to connect with, be introduced to, learn from, and become inspired by tourism leaders at the very forefront of:

 Using public and street art as a strong economic driver.

 Harnessing the wealth and loyalty of Australia’s most mobile and fastest growing visitor segment - over 50s.

 The theme of Driving Change explored the opportunities available to local and regional tourism organisations, local government, community and business organisations, private businesses and festivals interested in:

 Art tourism, with a focus on public and street art including silo art and mega-murals, external murals, laneway projects, sculpture trails, monuments and street art events.

 Mature-age tourism, with a focus on overland long-haul travellers and how to attract them in and out of peak season, and how to get them to stay longer.